Cacsjep/acap_missing_features_docs/docs/metadispatch.md

         You can add as many metadata events as you want, allowing you to capture detailed information exactly when it matters.

 ---

-#### Use it with Grafana

-The primary idea behind this feature is to use it with Grafana, allowing you to build any dashboard you can imagine.
-By leveraging Grafana's powerful visualization capabilities alongside your InfluxDB data, you can create insightful and dynamic dashboards tailored to your needs.

----

-#### Prerequisites

-- **InfluxDB:** A running InfluxDB instance.
-If you don't have one, follow the [InfluxDB Get Started guide](https://docs.influxdata.com/influxdb/v2/get-started/setup/).
-- **InfluxDB API Token:** ACAP uses token-based authentication with InfluxDB.
-Please create an API token by following the instructions in the [InfluxDB Create Token guide](https://docs.influxdata.com/influxdb/v2/get-started/setup/#create-an-all-access-api-token).
-- **InfluxDB Bucket:** You need an InfluxDB bucket.
-- **InfluxDB Org:** You need the name of your InfluxDB organization.

 #### Data Point Buttons